Which Scandinavian languages should I learn?

 Therefore, it will make it easier for you to find work in many companies in the Nordic region.

-Many international companies, where Knowledge of the North Germanic language is needed for some jobs, offer many business opportunities.
+Many international companies that require knowledge of the North Germanic language for some positions offer substantial business opportunities.

 It will increase your chances of having a successful career involving languages.

-While all languages are vital, it depends on the person’s purpose, interest, target county, job requirement, etc.
+While all languages are vital, the choice depends on the individual’s purpose, interests, target country, job requirements, and other factors.

 If you plan to learn one of the Scandinavian languages but are unsure which one, Swedish is the best language to learn.